RequirementEngineering/ch-re-169840HectorSanchez/Artifacts/Tienda_de_Mascotas.md

 ## Scope

 "Pets Store Management System " will be an application designed to be developed in Java with a database connection, where you can create, read, update and delete products from a store.
 It will have as data the name of the product, an ID and its price.
-Where the user will be able to consult said information
+Where the user will be able to consult said information.
+The products include pets, food, toys, collars, cat litter, cages, and aquariums.
+The users that can consult the system are the "cashier", owner-administrator, and the client.

 There are different users with different authority in the system, to which, not all users can access the data in the same way.